gaehlerm/SoftwareEngineering/README.md

 In many ways, mutable variables can be compared to class instances.
 They are both very powerful, yet at the same time they are tricky to deal with as they may change their values.
 This can easily lead to bugs.
 On the other hand, writing code without mutable variables (nor class instances) is very hard.
 If you want to know how hard exactly, try functional programming.
 The problem of mutable variables is the mutability.
 They may change their values, even if they are just an argument of a function.
 This makes keeping track of their value so hard.

-One option is to work more with unmutable objects.
+One option is to work more with immutable objects.
 For example you can replace the following code,

 ```py
 prime_numbers = [11, 3, 7, 5, 2]